 Information About Your Vet:

 - Emergency clinic contact information and locations

 If your patient comes to the VVC and they are hospitalized, we are able to accommodate them in several different critical care units.
-Our 24 hour monitoring allows us to provide excellent patient care and peace of mind for our clients.
+Our 24-hour monitoring allows us to provide excellent patient care and peace of mind for our clients.
 All patients that are hospitalized for illness or for surgical procedures are attended to and carefully observed by all team members.
 They are never left alone.

 We have state of the art monitoring and our team members remain knowledgeable with the most current procedures and practices.

-We have comprehensive monitoring and supportive equipment that can greatly help your pet if they are in need of it.
+We have a comprehensive monitoring and supportive equipment that can greatly help your pet if they are in need of it.